prohenscoll/Celltype-transcriptomics-CLZ/3_deconvolution/README.md

 # 📁 3_deconvolution

-This folder contains all analyses related to **cell-type deconvolution** performed to validate the enrichment of immunopanned bulk RNA-seq samples.
+This folder contains all analyses related to **cell type deconvolution** performed to validate the enrichment of immunopanned bulk RNA-seq samples.

 Deconvolution was performed using:
 - Three independent single-cell RNA-seq reference datasets